Healing through the right Food Balance:

 2. You’ll worry less about food and life.
 Feeling comfortable with your food routine will help you feel prepared to make good food choices that support your goals and your lifestyle.
 When you feel comfortable and prepared, you’ll worry less about food, which translates into worrying less about life in general.
 Take away one worry and the rest aren’t as stressful.

 3. Thinking and worrying less about food will allow the other areas of your life to flourish.
 You will put more energy into your relationships, social life and your career (all of those awesome areas of Primary Food).
+For example, going out with friends won’t be as daunting– because you know that you’re prepared to make choices that support your well-being.

 4. Putting more energy into your Primary Food will lift you up and nourish your soul and allow you to become to person you’ve always wanted to be.
 A balanced lifestyle includes balance when it comes to food AND balance when it comes to those non-food areas of your life.
 By healing your relationship with food and devoting energy to the non-food areas of your life you’ll be able to find a balance that nourishes you as a person.